I spent years believing my mind was just built differently

 But not in the inspiring way people mean when they say that.
 By my late twenties I had two diagnoses: persistent depressive disorder and ADHD.
 Which may sound like useful information, but for me it mostly functioned as a full stop.
 This is what you are, get used to it.

 So I did.
 I got used to it.
 Adjusted my expectations of life, built routines around the assumption that a certain level of fog, fatigue, and low mood was just my baseline.
-Some people had energy, motivation; happiness.
+Some people had energy, motivation, happiness.
 I wasn't one of them.

 The problem wasn't the diagnosis.
 It was what I did with it.

 There's a concept in linguistics called the "is of identity."
 It's the difference between saying I am depressed and I have depression — or more usefully, I have a low mood.
 The first one turns a symptom into an identity.
-And the moment that happens, there’s nothing left to examine.
-You stop asking what's driving your symptoms, because the answer is simply: you.
+And the moment that happens, there's nothing left to examine.

 The shift